KCNE3: Clinical significance

 Genetic disruption of the Kcne3 gene in mice impairs intestinal cyclic AMP-stimulated chloride secretion via disruption of intestinal KCNQ1-KCNE3 channels that are important for regulating the chloride current.
 KCNE3 also performs a similar function in mouse tracheal epithelium.
 Kcne3 deletion in mice also predisposes to ventricular arrhythmogenesis, but KCNE3 expression is not detectable in mouse heart.
 The mechanism for ventricular arrhythmogenesis was demonstrated to be indirect, and associated with autoimmune attack of the adrenal gland and secondary hyperaldosteronism (KCNE3 is not detectable in the adrenal gland).
 The elevated serum aldosterone predisposes to arrhythmias triggered in a coronary artery ligation ischemia/reperfusion injury model.
 Blockade of the aldosterone receptor with spironolactone removed the ventricular arrhythmia predisposition in Kcne3-/- mice.
 Kcne3 deletion also impairs auditory function because of the loss of regulation of Kv4.2 channels by KCNE3 in spiral ganglion neurons (SGNs) of the auditory system.
 KCNE3 is thought to regulate SGN firing properties and membrane potential via its modulation of Kv4.2.
+While one group reported not observing skeletal muscle abnormalities in Kcne3 null mice, a more comprehensive study showed clear skeletal muscle abnormalities as a result of germline Kcne3 deletion, including abnormal hindlimb clasping, altered contractile response to repetitive stimulation, and transcriptome remodeling.

 Mutations in human KCNE3 have been associated with hypokalemic periodic paralysis and Brugada syndrome.

 The association with the R83H mutation in KCNE3 is controversial and other groups have detected the same mutation in individuals not exhibiting symptoms of periodic paralysis.
-The mutation may instead be a benign polymorphism, or else it requires another genetic or environmental 'hit' before it becomes pathogenic.
+The mutation may instead be a benign polymorphism, or else it requires another genetic or environmental 'hit' before it becomes pathogenic, although the importance of KCNE3 in skeletal muscle function is supported by transgenic mouse studies.
 Kv channels formed by Kv3.4 and R83H-KCNE3 have impaired function compared to wild-type channels, are less able to open at negative potentials and are sensitive to proton block during acidosis.

 KCNE3-linked Brugada syndrome is thought to arise because of mutant KCNE3 being unable to inhibit Kv4.3 channels in ventricular myocytes as it is suggested to do in healthy individuals.
 It appears that, unlike in mice, KCNE3 expression is detectable in human heart.
 It has not been reported whether people with KCNE3 mutations also have adrenal gland-related symptoms such as hyperaldosteronism.

-KCNE3 mutations have been suggested to associate with Ménière’s disease in Japanese, a condition that presents as tinnitus, spontaneous vertigo, and periodic hearing loss, however this association is also controversial and was not observed in a Caucasian population.
+KCNE3 mutations have been suggested to associate with Ménière's disease in Japanese, a condition that presents as tinnitus, spontaneous vertigo, and periodic hearing loss, however this association is also controversial and was not observed in a Caucasian population.
 In a study of tinnitus utilizing deep resequencing analysis, the authors were not able to prove or disprove association of KCNE3 sequence variation with tinnitus.